 Successful opioid addiction treatment is not only about detox.
 In order to avoid relapse, the underlying causes must be thoroughly addressed and an effective plan put into place.
 At Zelus Recovery, we believe in treating the whole patient, not just the surface symptoms of substance abuse.
-Call our team today at 208.518.0797 or complete our online form to learn more about how our opioid addiction treatment center can help you permanently conquer your dependency.
+Call our team today at 208.518.0797 to learn how our opioid addiction treatment center in Boise, Idaho can help you.

 What Are the Effects of Codeine on Your System?